Help us return Rhinos to their ancestral home.

 Segera Conservancy is one of the most central conservancies in Kenya, and one of the last connected areas of biodiversity; sharing migratory corridors and boundaries with other important areas of wildlife habitat.
 Providing safe haven to some of the rarest and most endangered animals on the planet, Segera Conservancy has to be protected and sustained to survive long-term.

-In Phase 2, an additional fund will be created to bring additional existing and new conservation and rhino areas into the vision and grow the connected Rhino Sanctuary up to 840,000 acres.
+In Phase 2, Segera Rhino Sanctuary will be able to connect with El Karma and other existing conservation and rhino areas to grow the Rhino Sanctuary up to 840,000 acres.
 This plan is embedded in the Kenya Rhino Expansion Plan (KRRE) for the central region of Kenya.

 Both Black and White Rhino serve as “umbrella species” - meaning all other flora, fauna and wildlife living alongside them benefit from rhinos being protected in the same habitat.
 This vast new Rhino Sanctuary will create and safeguard a complete ecosystem for significant populations of rhino and other endangered species, a win-win for Kenya’s wildlife, communities and future.